-Note that applicant's with less than three years of research experience should use their PhD supervisor as one of their referees unless otherwise agreed to by Royal Society Te Apārangi.
+Note that applicants MUST use their PhD or postdoctoral supervisor as one of their referees unless otherwise agreed to by Royal Society Te Apārangi.
 Potential conflicts of interests as a consequence of this rule should be noted without negatively affecting the assessment.
 The panel must note other instances where a referee has a conflict of interest in recommending an applicant.
-The panel must use their combined disciplinary and cultural understanding to inform their decisions about a potentially conflicted referee.